deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 In most menus, issue an anti-clockwise drag-rotation to quickly return to previous screen.<br>

 ### IRON
 Iron settings control the operation of the handle/tips.
 The settings here apply only for the currently selected profile.
-In other words, each profile has its own dataset.
-Switching between profiles can be done in the **System menu** <br>
+In other words, each profile has its own dataset.<br>
+  - **Profile**<br>
+You can also change the current profile here.
+The display will instantly reload the new profile settings.<br>
   - **Max temperature**<br>
 Upper adjustable temperature limit.<br>
   - **Min temperature**<br>